GSA-TTS/identity-handbook/_articles/cloud-gov-pages.md

 ## Requesting Access to Cloud.gov Pages

 **For those requesting access:** Reach out to any of the organization managers listed in the [Handbook Appendix][handbook-appendix-cloud-gov].
-After you have been added to the organization, you will need to [sign in to the Cloud.gov Pages dashboard with GSA.gov][cloud-gov-pages-login].
+After you have been added to the organization, you will need to [sign in to the Cloud.gov Pages dashboard with GSA.gov][cloud-gov-pages-login] _before_ authenticating with Netlify CMS.

 **For managers granting access:** [Sign in to the Cloud.gov Pages dashboard with GSA.gov][cloud-gov-pages-login], then add a new member under the "Add user" option of the [Login.gov Organization][cloud-gov-login-gov-org]